joe7575/techage/README.md

 * [techpack_stairway](https://github.com/joe7575/techpack_stairway): Ladders, stairways, and bridges for your machines
 * [autobahn](https://github.com/joe7575/autobahn): Street blocks and slopes with stripes for faster traveling

-### Configuration

-For servers with many players, it is recommended to use the external Lua library 'lua-marshal' to accelarate the serialization/deserialization of node data and the database SQLite (lsqlite3) to store large amounts of data.
-To be able to use 'lua-marshal' and 'lsqlite3', install the packages with:
+For large servers with many player, the following packages are recommended:

+* `lua-mashal` for faster serialization/deserialization of data
+* `lsqlite3` for storing node and network data

+Both packages are installed via [luarocks](https://luarocks.org/):

     luarocks install lua-marshal
     luarocks install lsqlite3

-and add 'techage' to the list of trusted mods in minetest.conf:
+To enable this `unsafe` packages, add 'techage' to the list of trusted mods in minetest.conf:

     secure.trusted_mods = techage

-For the installation of 'luarocks' (if not already available), see: https://luarocks.org/
+For the installation of 'luarocks' (if not already available), see [luarocks](https://luarocks.org/)

 If you enable 'lsqlite3' you also have to enable 'lua-marshal'.
 Available worlds will be converted to 'lsqlite3' and 'lua-marshal', but there is no way back, so: